 How we work

-Accordingly, our approach is to bring different actors together, both from research and practice, who together co-create knowledge and understanding that promotes sustainable urban futures.
-We provide an arena for addressing the questions and challenges within and between individual cities that no single actor can manage alone.
+Our approach is to bring different actors together, from research and practice, from society and citizens, who together co-create knowledge and understanding that promotes sustainable urban futures.
+We provide the arena for addressing questions and urban challenges no single actor can manage alone.

 At Mistra Urban Futures many different competences and disciplines meet.
-People from a wide range of research fields and expertise work in our research projects, ranging from business, sociology, political science, architecture, biology, physical resource theory, law, human ecology and, engineering sciences to design.
+People from a wide range of research fields and expertise work participate: from business, sociology, political science, architecture, biology, physical resource theory, law, human ecology, engineering sciences to design.

 Polk, M. 'Achieving the promise of transdisciplinarity: a critical exploration of the relationship between transdisciplinary research and societal problem solving'.
 Sustainability Science, 2014, DOI 10.1007/s11625-014-0247-7